 - Substantial demands on the authentication system led to prolonged latency.

 - Development cycles were hindered and associated processes road-blocked.
 As a result, cost efficiency was non-existent and respective business stagnated.

-The company adopted Altibase’s in-memory feature into its CAS in 2011.
+The company has adopted Altibase’s in-memory feature into its CAS since 2011.
 The performance increased substantially as a result of smooth integration with other systems.
 As system development cycles shortened, there was a quicker response to new business demands and unhampered system expansion.